kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 Users whose layered kustomizations form a complex directory tree structure may have a hard time finding an appropriate `scope`.
 However, many kustomizations exist in repositories, allowing the user to easily choose the repo root as a valid `scope`.
-The warning messages that `kustomize localize` outputs for reference paths that extend beyond `scope` should also help.
+The error messages that `kustomize localize` outputs for reference paths that extend beyond `scope` should also help.

 ## Alternatives